-If an expense arises that is outside the scope of the budget's planned expenditures and requires authorization, the Treasurer will be consulted (and if necessary, the Finance and/or Executive Committees).
-S/he will then inform the Finance Administrator and/or General Secretary of the decision before the expense has been incurred.
+If an expense arises that is outside the scope of the budget's planned expenditures and requires authorization, the Treasurer will be consulted and if necessary, the Finance and/or Executive Committees.
+S/he will then inform the Finance Administrator of the decision before the expense has been incurred.
+These instructions to the Finance Administrator must be documented by written instructions or an appropriate minute.